Socketlike/translate/README.md

 import translate, { Engine } from '@sckt/translate'

 /**
- * imagine in your head that we have a translation engine hosted at `localhost`, *
+ * for example, let's say we have a translator engine hosted at `localhost`, *
- * endpoint is `localhost/v1/translate`
+ * endpoint is `api/v1/translate`, method is POST
  *
  * takes a body of shape: {
  *   from: string,